uclaacm/hackschool-f19/session-1-intro-to-frontend/README.md

 ### HTML Setup
 1. Make a new folder.
-2. Open the folder in Sublime.
+2. Open the folder in VSCode or another text editor.
 File -> Open...
 3. Make a new file.
 File-> New File (shortcut is Ctrl/Cmd n)
 4. Save the file as `index.html`.
 Make sure to save in the folder you just created.